db-group-mimic-III/mimic-iii/sepsis_summary.md

 # Sepsis summary
 ## Definition of sepsis

+Executive Summary

+Sepsis as a life-threatening complication related to infection.
+It occurs when the body induces a systemic inflammatory response (SIRS) that can result in damage to multiple organ systems.
+Sepsis is a two-part condition, SIRS and the presence of an infection.
+Our queries created an algorithm that found patients with sepsis according to the biological parameters as opposed to using ICD9 codes.
+The accuracy of the algorithm was 97.2.
+We found that 0.2% of patients diagnosed with sepsis did not have the SIRS.
+We attribute this to possible hospital transfers where the patient had SIRS and possibly sepsis prior to entering the ICU.
+The remaining 2.4% is likely due to our discretionary time window.
+With minor changes, this algorithm could realistically be used to extract sepsis patient information for a more in-depth analysis.
+Mario is a physician, and had previously worked with MIMICII.
+Due to this group dynamic characteristic, we wanted to do an advanced query that has potential clinical application.

+Clinical Terminology:
+Hyperthermia – “fever”, elevated temperature Hypothermia – reduced body temperature
+Leukocytosis – High white blood cell count
+Leukopenia – Low white blood cell count
+Bands – A premature white blood cell
+Tachycardia – High heart rate
+Hyperventilation – excessive breathing
+PaCO2 Blood measurement of carbon dioxide.
+Chemical measurement of breathing

 Adult patient with a suspected or comprobated source of infection

 #### Systemic inflammatory response syndrome (SIRS)